Densaugeo/ESP-8266-NodeMCU-Tutorial/README.md

 Flash with esptool

-    sudo python esptool/esptool.py --port /dev/ttyUSB0 --baud 9600 write_flash 0x00000 nodemcu_latest.bin
+    sudo python esptool/esptool.py --port /dev/ttyUSB0 --baud 9600 write_flash 0x00000 your_nodemcu_binary.bin

+using the .bin file the online builder e-mailed to you.

 This is set to run rather slow to reduce the likelyhood of errors.
-It may take a few minutes to flash, during which you should see the ESP-8266 serial transmit LED flash every few seconds.
+It may take a few minutes to flash (7 when I did it), during which you should see the ESP-8266 serial transmit LED flash every few seconds.

 After the esptool command exits, disconnect GPIO 0 from ground and restart to go back to run mode.

 With NodeMCU on the ESP-8266, it will run a lua interpreter, and execute lua commands sent to it over serial.
 For full details, see NodeMCU's Github (https://github.com/nodemcu/nodemcu-firmware) or docs (http://www.nodemcu.com/docs/).
+When you first start it, it will print an error about not finding init.lua; this is normal and only means you haven't put an init.lua file in it yet.

 The interpreter can be accessed over serial with 9600 baud rate and CR+LF line ending.
 To see it do something basic, run `print(2+2)`